Julius Goedde

 PhD Candidate in Economics, Paris School of Economics

 I'm an economist working at the intersection of market design and the digital economy.
-Combining economic theory, recent econometric & machine learning techniques for causal inference as well as structural econometrics, I study how to design platforms and build trust in markets.
+Combining recent econometric & machine learning techniques for causal inference with economic theory and structural econometrics, I study how to design platforms and build trust in markets.
 I'm very fortunate to be advised by Olivier Tercieux and Liam Wren-Lewis.
-In spring 2024 I visited Yeon-Koo Che at the Economics department of Columbia University.
+In spring 2024, I visited Yeon-Koo Che at the Economics department of Columbia University.

 I'm on the 2024-25 job market and available for interviews.